ASXGXR/coding-portfolio/README.md

 # Coding Portfolio

 Welcome to my personal coding portfolio, a comprehensive showcase of my design and development skills.
-This repository showcases my creative projects, crafted with HTML, JavaScript, and CSS for a polished design and harmonious functionality.
+This repository showcases my creative projects, crafted with HTML, JavaScript, and CSS for a polished and responsive design.

+To explore my portfolio online, you can visit [alexsagar.com](https://alexsagar.com).

 ## Features